The Handmaid’s Tale, Adapted

 1) Themes change with the times

-In the TV show, the story does not take place only via Offred’s eyes (as in the book).
+In the TV show version of The Handmaid’s Tale, the story does not take place only via Offred’s eyes (as in the book).
 This means other characters must be ‘fleshed out’.
 We know much more about the motives of Serena Joy, Moira, Janine, The Commander, Rita and Nick.
 Emily occupies a whole story strand of her own (in the book she appears very briefly).
 In the book, Luke is only remembered by Offred, never seen at all.
 Other characters such as Eden, Offred’s mother Holly, or various Commanders, Aunts, Marthas or ‘Econopeople’ are created for the TV series.